 In economic operations carried out with a company with which there are related relationships in the terms provided for in article 18 of the LIS , the operations between related persons or entities will be valued at their value. of market.
 Market value will be understood as that which would have been agreed upon by independent persons or entities under conditions that respect the principle of free competition.

-In these cases, the owner of the activity must comply with the documentation obligations for related-party transactions in the terms and conditions established in Chapter V of Title I (articles 13 to 16) of the Corporate Tax Regulations, approved by Royal Decree 634/ 2015, of July 10 ( BOE of 11).
+In these cases, the owner of the activity must comply with the documentation obligations of the related-party transactions in the terms and conditions established in Chapter V of Title I (articles 13 to 16) of the Corporate Tax Regulations, approved by Royal Decree 634/ 2015, of July 10 ( BOE of July 11).

 Related persons or entities:

-To determine when there is a link, the provisions of article 18.2 of Law 27/2014, of November 27, on Corporate Tax ( BOE of 28), in which The following are considered persons or related entities:
+To determine when there is a link, the provisions of article 18.2 of the LIS must be followed, in which linked persons or entities are considered:

 - An entity and its partners or participants.